What should I do if I being investigated for DUI because of prescriptions or drugs?

 You’re heading out to run some errands.
 About half an hour before you hopped in the car you took your prescribed pain medication.
-You’ve been taking it for a while and typically don’t have any problems with it making you sleepy, distracted, or lethargic.
+You’ve been taking it for a while and typically don’t have any problems with it making you sleepy or distracted.
 You’ve driven just fine in the past.
-After a quick stop at the grocery store you head towards the mall.
-Next thing you know the police officer behind you has turned his lights on and you’re being pulled over.
+After a quick stop at the grocery store, you head towards the mall.
+Next thing you know, the police officer behind you has turned his lights on, and you’re being pulled over.
 “What’s the problem, officer?”
 He replies, “You were swerving in and out of your lane and ran the stop sign back there.”

 Think about what the officer just said: I already think you are guilty, which means I already think I need to arrest you.
-This means that the odds of you talking your way out of this, or convincing him to change his mind by performing FST’s, are pretty slim.
-In my experience FST’s are where the government gets most of their evidence that you are guilty of DUI.
-If you watch any DUI trial, the majority of the trial centers on the FST’s – it is the government’s treasure trove of evidence.
-Understand that I’m not telling you never to do the exercises, I just want you to understand two basic things: (1) the police officer has probably already made up his mind and (2) FST’s will be used against you by the government at trial.
+This means that the odds of you talking your way out of this, or convincing him to change his mind by performing FSTs, are pretty slim.
+In my experience, FSTs are where the government gets most of its evidence that you are guilty of DUI.
+If you watch any DUI trial, most of the trial centers on the FSTs – it is the government’s treasure trove of evidence.
+Understand that I’m not telling you never to do the exercises.
+I want you to understand two basic things: (1) the police officer has probably already made up his mind, and (2) FSTs will be used against you by the government at trial.